sebelga/gstore-node/README.md

 ```

 **options** parameter
 The options object parameter has a **preserveOrder** property (default to false).
-Useful when an array of IDs is passed and you want to preserve the order of those ids on the resulting entities.
+Useful when an array of IDs is passed and you want to preserve the order of those ids in the results.

 ```js
 BlogPost.get([1,2,3], null, null, null, {preserveOrder:true}, function(err, entities) {